Nina Dobrev Sensational Dance Moves In Underwear And Top At Bachelorette Party

 — Source TVD and TO FR (@SourceTVDandTO) March 5, 2017

-In the pictures released yesterday, Nina Dobrev and Julianne Hough shared a a rather steamy kiss.
-The wild bachelorette party attended by Dobrev happened in Cabo San Lucas, Mexico, the Daily Mail reported.
-The report also added that all of Hough friend;s including Dobrev, were drinking straight from the bottle and there was plenty of dirty dancing involved at all times.
+In the pictures released yesterday, Nina Dobrev and Julianne Hough shared a tongue kiss.
+The wild bachelorette party attended by Dobrev happened in Cabo San Lucas, Mexico, Daily Mail reported.
+The report also added that all of the friends of Hough including Dobrev were drinking straight from the bottle and there was dirty dancing involved at all times.

 #INSTAGRAMSTORY @ninadobrev pic.twitter.com/y4ULzH2gCw